-- Mindfulness – Helps individuals be present in the current moment.
+- Mindfulness – Helps individuals be present in the current moment with non-judgmental awareness.

-- Distress tolerance – Most people try and keep themselves safe from all negative emotions.
-Distress tolerance is geared toward increasing a person’s tolerance to negative emotion.
+- Distress tolerance – Most people try and keep themselves safe from all unpleasant emotions, to avoid overwhelming the system.
+Distress tolerance is geared toward increasing a person’s tolerance to unpleasant emotion.

-- Emotion regulation – Offers strategies to manage intense emotions that are the root cause of problems in a person’s life.
+- Emotion regulation – Offers strategies to manage intense emotions.

-- Interpersonal effectiveness – These techniques allow an individual to communicate with others in a confident, assertive way that maintains self-respect and strengthens relationships.
+- Interpersonal effectiveness – Empowers individuals with tools to communicate with others in a confident, assertive way that maintains self-respect and strengthens relationships.

 How Does it Work Exactly?